Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 115 - December 8, 2017

-* Fix script not loading error when the page has only loaded halfway.]

-## 114 - December 8, 2017
+## 116 - April 19, 2017

-* Use !important to fix compatibility with Youtube+ on the old Youtube layout.
+* Use a 32px icon so that it looks better in various browser extensions.
+* Support YouTube's experimental MiniPlayer Bar.